pasupulaphani/node-redis-store/README.md

 # simple-redis-store
 Redis store ready to scale with node-pool support

-> Note: This lib is still in alpha
+> Note: This lib is in beta

 ## Prerequisites